Brexit & Bullshit: The UK Election Explained

 Johnson didn’t really win this election; Corbyn lost it.

 It was Labour’s worst defeat in almost a century.
-And to make matters worse, it came at the hands of a party that was powerless in parliament and had just been wiped out in the European elections, and which was led by a prime minister who had blundered his way from broken promise to broken promise and was incapable of speaking for more than a few seconds without degenerating into slogans or scatter-brained mumbling.
+And to make matters worse, it came at the hands of a party that was powerless in Parliament and had just been wiped out in the European elections, and which was led by a prime minister who had blundered his way from broken promise to broken promise and was incapable of speaking for more than a few seconds without degenerating into slogans or scatter-brained mumbling.

 Among all the recriminations that followed Labour’s annihilation, blame was placed squarely on the deep unpopularity of Corbyn, or on Brexit, or antisemitism, or economics, or negative media coverage.
 All these factors played a part, but, in the end, the main reason the Labour Party lost so badly was the Labour Party; it was too dependent on Corbyn, too indecisive on Brexit, too insensitive to antisemitism, too tone-deaf on economics, and too easy a target for negative media coverage.

 It should be noted that Labour has not won a general election since 2005.
-Its problems were exacerbated by Corbyn, Brexit, and other modern ailments, but ultimately they preceded them.
+Its problems were exacerbated by Corbyn, Brexit, and other modern ailments, but, ultimately, they preceded them.
 If it hopes to ever defeat the Conservatives again, it may have to rebuild itself from the ground up, extricate itself from the historical roots that bind it, embrace nuance and moderation, and become a party that is able to adapt to rather than work against the modern age, following the example of the only two successful Labour leaders of the last 70 years, Tony Blair and Harold Wilson.

 The Conservatives, who embraced the moderate ethos of Blair long ago, now have what they wanted: a comfortable parliamentary majority.
 As a result, the UK, which till now has been embarrassingly unable to self-govern its own plan to self-govern, will now finally be able to execute Brexit.

 But those like Nigel Farage, who helped Johnson to his landslide victory, and who now hope for a full-Brexit as payment, should beware – they handed the reins of power to a known liar who has at times let slip pro-Remain sentiments.
 Johnson will get Brexit done, but it won’t be the Brexit that many who voted for him want.
 Now that he finally has a healthy majority, he is no longer beholden to the hard-Brexiteers in the ERG, BXP, or DUP, and can largely disregard their wishes.
-He hinted at an impending betrayal of hardliners in a victory speech overture to pro-Remainers, where he recognised that many of his votes were simply rented from Labour due to Corbyn and Brexit.
+He hinted at an impending betrayal of hardliners in a victory speech overture to pro-Remainers, where he recognized that many of his votes were simply rented from Labour due to Corbyn and Brexit.
 He may well seek to own these borrowed votes for good by offering a softer Brexit and a softer conservatism (both of which are his natural inclinations).

 Johnson will get Brexit done, but it won’t be the Brexit that many who voted for him want.